Nuremberg Laws: "Jewish problem"

-Events at Nuremberg
+Events in Nuremberg

-The seventh annual Nazi Party Rally, held in Nuremberg from 10 to 16 September 1935, featured the only Reichstag session held outside Berlin during the Nazi regime.
+The seventh annual Nazi Party rally, held in Nuremberg from 10 to 16 September 1935, featured the only Reichstag session held outside Berlin during the Nazi regime.
 Hitler decided that the rally would be a good opportunity to introduce the long-awaited anti-Jewish laws.
 In a speech on 12 September, leading Nazi physician Gerhard Wagner announced that the government would soon introduce a "law for the protection of German blood".
 The next day, Hitler summoned the Reichstag to meet in session at Nuremberg on 15 September, the last day of the rally.
-Franz Albrecht Medicus and Bernhard Lösener of the Interior Ministry were summoned to Nuremberg and directed to start preparing a draft of a law forbidding sexual relations or marriages between Jews and non-Jews.
+He then spoke with Hans Pfundtner, State Secretary in the Reich Interior Ministry, and Wilhelm Stuckart, a Ministerial Counselor, instructing them to draft a law forbidding sexual relations or marriages between Jews and non-Jews.
+They, in turn, summoned Franz Albrecht Medicus and Bernhard Lösener of the Interior Ministry to Nuremberg to assist with the hurried drafting of the legislation.
 The two men arrived on 14 September.
 That evening, Hitler ordered them to also have ready by morning a draft of the Reich citizenship law.
-Hitler found the initial drafts of the Blood Law to be too lenient, so at around midnight Interior Minister Frick brought him four new drafts that differed mainly in the severity of the penalties they imposed.
+Hitler found the initial drafts of the Blood Law to be too lenient, so at around midnight Frick brought him four new drafts that differed mainly in the severity of the penalties they imposed.
 Hitler chose the most lenient version but left vague the definition of who was a Jew.
 Hitler stated at the rally that the laws were "an attempt at the legal settlement of a problem, which, if this proved a failure, would have to be entrusted by law to the National Socialist Party for a definitive solution".
 Propaganda Minister Joseph Goebbels had the radio broadcast of the passing of the laws cut short, and ordered the German media to not mention them until a decision was made as to how they would be implemented.

 Text of the laws

 The two Nuremberg Laws were unanimously passed by the Reichstag on 15 September 1935.
 The Law for the Protection of German Blood and German Honour prohibited marriages and extramarital intercourse between Jews and Germans, and forbade the employment of German females under 45 in Jewish households.
 The Reich Citizenship Law declared that only those of German or related blood were eligible to be Reich citizens; the remainder were classed as state subjects, without citizenship rights.
 The wording in the Citizenship Law that a person must prove "by his conduct that he is willing and fit to faithfully serve the German people and Reich" meant that political opponents could also be stripped of their German citizenship.
-This law was effectively a means of stripping Jews, Roma, and other "undesirables" of their legal rights, and their citizenship.
+This law was effectively a means of stripping Jews, Roma, and other "undesirables" of their legal rights and their citizenship.

 Over the coming years, an additional 13 supplementary laws were promulgated that further marginalised the Jewish community in Germany.
 For example, Jewish families were not permitted to submit claims for subsidies for large families and were forbidden to transact business with Aryans.